rust-lang/rust/doc/rust.md

   * A _binary literal_ starts with the character sequence `U+0030` `U+0062`
     (`0b`) and continues as any mixture binary digits and underscores.

-By default, an integer literal is of type `int`.
 An integer literal may be followed (immediately, without any spaces) by an _integer suffix_, which changes the type of the literal.
-There are two kinds of integer literal
+There are two kinds of integer literal suffix:
-suffix:

-  * The `u` suffix gives the literal type `uint`.
+  * The `i` and `u` suffixes give the literal type `int` or `uint`, respectively.
   * Each of the signed and unsigned machine types `u8`, `i8`, `u16`, `i16`, `u32`, `i32`, `u64` and `i64`
     give the literal the corresponding machine type.

+The type of an _unsuffixed_ integer literal is determined by type inference.
+If a integer type can be _uniquely_ determined from the surrounding program context, the unsuffixed integer literal has that type.
+If the program context underconstrains the type, the unsuffixed integer literal's type is `int`; if the program context overconstrains the type, it is considered a static type error.

 Examples of integer literals of various forms:

 ~~~~
-123;                               // type int
+123; 0xff00;                       // type determined by program context;
+                                   // defaults to int in absence of type
+				   // information

 123u;                              // type uint
 123_u;                             // type uint
-0xff00;                            // type int
 0xff_u8;                           // type u8
 0b1111_1111_1001_0000_i32;         // type i32
 ~~~~